 (b) in any other case, 21 days have passed from the service of a bill of costs and no objection to it has been made,

-the Registrar may assess the costs in the absence of the parties and give a certificate of the assessment to the successful party, otherwise the Registrar must list the case for an assessment and notify the parties in writing.
+the registrar may assess the costs in the absence of the parties and give a certificate of the assessment to the successful party, otherwise the registrar must list the case for an assessment and notify the parties in writing.

 85. Form of bill